Cpl. Leo H. Dorsey

 May 11, 1919, to Hubert and Stella Dorsey of

-two sisters, his family resided at 639 Chestnut
+three brothers and two sisters, at 639 Chestnut

 In December of 1939, Leo enlisted in the